Manssaval History, Family Crest & Coats of Arms

-England in the great wave of migration following the Norman Conquest of 1066.
+The name Manssaval was brought to England in the great wave of migration following the Norman Conquest of 1066.
 The Manssaval family lived in Mandeville, near Valognes, Cotentin, Normandy.
 In Mandeville, the Norman Manssaval family were nobles who possessed a castle and vast estates.
-The family name Manssaval was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
-Frequently, the Normans, such as the Manssaval family, identified themselves by reference to the estates from which they came from in Northern France.

 Early Origins of the Manssaval family